mossbanay/Psychology-3-4/Glossary.md

 Automatic processes are processes that can be completed with divided attention.
 They generally do not require significant cognitive effort.

+### Axon

+The tube-like extension from the soma that carries information away from the neuron and sprays out over the synapse via the axon terminals.

 ### Broca's aphasia
 ##### Also known as non-fluent aphasia